 These are the most important takeaways:

 2) You must wait until you receive a notification from the library letting you know your items are ready to be picked up before you stop by to pick up your items.
-Appointments are no longer required.
+Appointments are not required.

 3) We ask that you stay in the designated pickup area outside the library’s main entrance until the staff member dropping off your items has left the area.
 We are no longer delivering directly to vehicles.

 4) Continue returning items in the book drop.

 Curbside service is only available for Lincolnwood residents.
 Before stopping by to pick up items, you must first receive a confirmation email or phone call saying that an item is ready to be picked up.
 Curbside service is now available without a previously scheduled appointment.